mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

-- {Function} successCallback -  The callback which will be called when diagnostic is successful.
+- {Function} successCallback -  The callback which will be called when operation is successful.
 This callback function is passed a single string parameter which indicates the authorization status.
 Possible values are: "unknown", "denied", "not_determined", "authorized"
-- {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
+- {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.

 #### Example usage